Davidson’s Plum Jam Recipe …

 ½ a vanilla pod – split open

-- Wash the plums in a sieve to remove any dust or dirt.
-Cut the plums in half and remove the two small seeds.
-Then chop the plums into quarters.
+• Wash the plums to remove any dust or dirt.
+Cut the plums in half and make sure that you remove the two small seeds.
 Wear gloves if you don’t want to end up with nasty purple fingernails.

-- Put the plums, apple, lemon juice and sugar into a saucepan and add just enough water to stop the bottom layer from burning (approximately 50mls) – no more or it will take too long to reduce.
+• Put the plums, lemon juice and sugar into a saucepan and add just enough water to stop the bottom layer from burning (approximately 20mls) – no more or it will take too long to reduce.

-- Bring the water to a simmer slowly, stirring all the time to ensure that the sugar is dissolved before the liquid starts boiling.
+• Bring the fruit to a simmer very slowly, stirring all the time to ensure that the sugar is dissolved before the liquid starts boiling.

-- Sometimes, if the plums are not very ripe or particularly watery, the jam will not set, rather than use more sugar I will add some pectin.
-Follow the instructions on the packet.
+• Sometimes (often), if the plums are not very ripe or particularly watery, the jam will not set, and rather than use more sugar I will add the pectin.
+Follow the instructions on the packet, and don’t add too much until you have tested again on a saucer.

 So this I what you’ve been doing during Iso Time.
 Good to see you still being creative.
 Many of us are just leading rather more aimless lives.
 A (very) little yoga at home, walks on the beach, knitting and doing jigsaws.
 Now at the stage of swapping jigsaws with friends!